 My name is Nada Alnajafi.
 I’m a seasoned in-house attorney, blogger, author, and speaker who loves working with, talking about, and writing about contracts.
 And I’m determined to transform the way us lawyers and contracts professionals redline contracts for the better.

-In this newsletter, I’m going to show you how to master MS Word’s Track Changes features which will lead to faster contract reviews, less back-and-forth, more enjoyment of your work, and greater negotiation leverage.
+In this column, I’m going to show you some tips, tricks, and workarounds so you can master MS Word for contracts.
+This will lead to faster contract reviews, less back-and-forth, more enjoyment of your work, and greater negotiation leverage.

 This method works best for simple PDF documents that don’t contain a lot of graphics or columns.
 If the PDF has a lot of images, you should double check that those images were preserved.
 You might need to do a little formatting cleanup after the conversion.